valeriallactayo/DL_model/README.md

 ## Hey there!
 This is my first Deep Learning cloud prediction ☁

-I used a Unet architecture and is commonly used for image segmentation tasks.
+I used a Unet architecture that is commonly used for image segmentation tasks.
 The model was trained on a dataset of Sentinel-2 images for the specific task of cloud detection.
 Check the encoder and weights details here 👇🏾

 ``` python